 Trans-Siberian Luxury Rail Journey

-Undoubtedly the world’s greatest railway journey, the Trans-Siberian Railway runs east from Moscow, over the Urals, across magnificent Russian Steppes and along the shores of the world’s largest freshwater lake and arrives at Vladivostock.
+**This rail program in Russia is currently on a “Stop Sell” basis.
+Undoubtedly one of the world’s greatest railway journey, the Trans-Siberian Railway runs east from Moscow, over the Urals, across magnificent Russian Steppes and along the shores of the world’s largest freshwater lake and arrives at Vladivostock.
 The train then turns and heads westbound, returning back to Moscow.
 The one-way journey travels through eight time zones and covers over 6,000 miles, nearly 10,000 KM (one-third of the way around the world!).

 - UNESCO World Heritage Site of the Kremlin Fortress